BhavanPatel/react-native-boilerplate/README.md

 ```
 npm i
 ```
-Do not run `react-native link` after that boilerplate is already linked for you.
+Do not run `react-native link`  boilerplate is already linked for you.

 ## Rename